 Then I did a Masters specialising in marketing and communication at ESCP, and I was extremely lucky – my dream came true – to work for Andrée Putman with Olivia, his daughter.
 Recently, I worked for a major hotel group and in particular on a 4-star hotel project in Marseille.

 I wanted to start doing my own projects and expressing my creativity for some time now, so I’m excited to share this one because it’s my very first apartment as an independent interior designer.
-The website is currently under construction, but you can contact me on Linkedin or by email.
+My work is here: Maison Laurel.

 What inspired you the most for the decoration of this apartment?